 British Muslims and Schools

 An introduction to Muslim culture and Islam

-B C Better Community

-B N Business Network
+B | CBetter CommunityB | NBusiness Network

-The 101 of Islam; a major world religion Islam is a major world religion, practiced by 24.7% of the world's population - approximately 1.9 billion people.
+The 101 of Islam; a major world religion

+Islam is a major world religion, practiced by 24.7% of the world's population - approximately 1.9 billion people.
 It is one of the fastest growing religions in the world.

 Islam is a monotheistic Abrahamic religion, centred on the Quran, a book revealed by God or Allah, unaltered for over 1400 years, to the final Prophet Muhammad.
 It shares common features with other major world religions in acknowledging the sanctity of life, promoting family values, encouraging social-consciousness and more.

 Muslims - adherents to Islam - are a very diverse group, scattered across much of the world, and consisting of many different races, cultures and speaking many languages.
 They are the second largest religious demographic in the world.

-The moral code that Muslim's practice consist of both the Quran and hadith corpus - the sayings, teaching and practices of the Prophet Muhammad.
-The diversity of Muslims extends to their religious interpretation, understanding and practice - this means there is diversity of belief within the Muslim community, and some Muslims honour and value religious rites and practices more than others; not all Muslims belief or practice the same things. declaration of faith ത Shahadah' Understanding Islamic practice - and your Muslim pupils - The 5 Pillars In order to understand what Islam means to children and young people, in a practical and spiritual sense, it's useful to look at the Five Pillars of Islam.
+The moral code that Muslims practice consist of both the Quran and hadith corpus - the sayings, teaching and practices of the Prophet Muhammad.

+The diversity of Muslims extends to their religious interpretation, understanding and practice - this means there is diversity of belief within the Muslim community, and some Muslims honour and value religious rites and practices more than others; not all Muslims believe or practice the same things.

+Understanding Islamic practice - and your Muslim pupils - The 5 Pillars daily prayers five

+In order to understand what Islam means to children and young people, in a practical and spiritual sense, it's useful to look at the Five Pillars of Islam.
 These are five fundamental practices which are seen as defining elements of a Muslim.
-They are: A set statement, recited in Arabic which enters one into the faith.
-In Arabic this is written as لا إله إلا الله محمد رسول الله and can be something young people take pride in and see as an identity marker.
+They are:

+Muslims must give a portion of their wealth to worthwhile causes.
+This means many young Muslims have adopted a culture of charitable giving and this culture will often include charitable acts.

+'Salah'

-five Many Muslims daily prayers structure their lives around the five daily prayers, and they are preceded by ablution a kind of ritual cleaning with water Muslims refer to as 'wudhu'.
+Many Muslims structure their lives around the five daily prayers, and they are preceded by ablution a kind of ritual cleaning with water Muslims refer to as 'wudhu'.
 Many young people who are of praying age structure their day around this.
-'Salah'